Mideast nations wake up to damage from climate change - NewsBreak

 Mideast nations wake up to damage from climate change

-Temperatures in the Middle East have risen far faster than the world’s average in the past three decades .
+CAIRO (AP) — Temperatures in the Middle East have risen far faster than the world’s average in the past three decades.
 Precipitation has been decreasing, and experts predict droughts will come with greater frequency and severity.

 The Middle East is one of the most vulnerable regions in the world to the impact of climate change — and already the effects are being seen.